lukaszrosicki/Javappka/README.md

 java -jar target/homebudgetapp-0.0.1-SNAPSHOT.jar
 ```

-After starting the application you can open `http://localhost:8080` in a browser to see the login page.
+After starting the application you can open `http://localhost:8080/login` in a browser to see the login page.
+The main dashboard is available at `http://localhost:8080/`.
+You can also visit
+`/expenses` and `/incomes` for simple expense and income views.